MyPureCloud/purecloud-for-salesforce-examples/src/Classic console/events-in-salesforce/readme.md

 ## TL;DR

-1. Check the version of your PureCloud for Salesforce managed package.
-2. Create a Visualforce page with the example code in the repository.
+1. Create a Visualforce page with the example code in the repository.
-3. Use the example app to test PureCloud for Salesforce events.
+2. Use the example app to test PureCloud for Salesforce events.

 ## Prerequisites

-* Version 2.49 or later of the [PureCloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package installed in your Salesforce organization.
+* The [PureCloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package installed in your Salesforce organization.

 ## Installation

-### Check the Version of the Managed Package

-1. Check the version of your PureCloud for Salesforce managed package.
-2. If the managed package is not version 2.49 or later, update the managed package.

 ### Create a Visualforce Page